heidihendry/camelot/doc/sightingfields.rst

 ---------------
 **Sighting fields are a new feature which will be available in Camelot 1.3.0**

 Some surveys require more specific data to be captured when identifying media.
 For this, Camelot provides *sighting fields*.
-Sighting fields are additional input fields during identification.
+Sighting fields are additional input fields available during identification.

 .. figure:: screenshot/library-sighting-fields.png
    :alt: